faithvoid/emotionMenu/README.md

 fi
 ```
 - To configure settings, press Triangle (Y) or Tab and adjust them to your preferences!

+## NFC GameCards
+- To use NFC GameCards, you'll need to program the NFC tag you want to use with the following information. ```psx|Final Fantasy IX```, the first section being the system as named in EmulationStation, and the game name as registered in your scraped EmulationStation game data.
+Note that this assumes that your multi-disc games are either include ```(Disc X)``` in their name, or have been compressed into a single-file multi-disc format, like the .PBP format for PSX games.
+- Once programmed, tap the card against your NFC card reader while emotionMenu is running and your game will automatically start!

+## Web Server
+- To browse and launch games directly from your phone, you can enable "Web Server" from the settings menu, which will host a web server on port 1337 where you can browse all available systems and games, and launch them directly from their synopsis view!

 ## Why?
 I've recently set up a Raspberry Pi 5 as an all-in-one retro gaming / media setup via installing Raspberry Pi OS, EmulationStation, XFCE4, Kodi, and a bunch of other goodies, and realized I didn't have a good way to swap between them all with both a keyboard/mouse setup or a controller, so I threw this together over the weekend as a basic but pretty launcher for EmulationStation, GunCon2 calibration, Kodi, and launching XFCE, but any and all launchers can be modified to your liking!